Row-Column Mirror Symmetry for Colored Torus Knot Homology: Introduction

 \begin{conjecture} There exist $y$-ifications $P^y_{\lambda}$ of the categorified projectors $P_{\lambda}$.
 Given an $r$-component link $\mathcal{L} = \mathcal{L}_1 \sqcup \dots \sqcup \mathcal{L}_r$, these $y$-ified projectors give rise to $y$-ified colored HOMFLYPT homology theories $HHH^y_{\lambda_1, \dots, \lambda_r}(\mathcal{L})$.
 These colored homology theories satisfy

 \end{conjecture}

-Partial progress towards $y$-ified colored homology was made by Elbehiry in \cite{Elb22} in the form of a $y$-ification of $P_{(1^n)}$, though that author does not verify the properties required to formulate a well-defined homology theory (namely, that $P_{(1^n)}^y$ is a counital idempotent and slides past crossings).
+Partial progress towards $y$-ified colored homology was made by Elbehiry in \cite{Elb22} in the form of a $y$-ification of $P_{(1^n)}$, though that author does not verify the properties required to formulate a well-defined homology theory (namely, that $P_{(1^n)}^y$ is a counital idempotent in the sense of \cite{Hog17} and slides past crossings).
 We carry out that verification in this work, obtaining the following result.